 Diabetes is a disease where the body fails to control its blood glucose levels.
 With diabetes, blood sugar rises higher than normal – a condition called hyperglycemia.There are two types of diabetes: Type 1 and Type 2.
 The first type is typically diagnosed during childhood or when someone is a young adult.
 With Type 1, the body does not produce insulin.
 According to the American Diabetes Association, “Only 5% of people with diabetes have this form of disease.”

 Type 2 diabetes is diagnosed during adulthood and is the most common.
 When someone has Type 2 diabetes, their body is insulin resistant, which means it does not use insulin properly.

 Diabetes can lead to serious health complications, such as:

 - Eye complications

-In the United States, countless people struggle with Diabetes.
-When people have Diabetes, their blood sugar may be too high or too low.
-In the latter case, the condition is known as Hypoglycemia.
-What many people do not know is that the symptoms often associated with having too high or too low blood sugar can be mistaken as signs of driving under the influence (DUI).
+What many people do not know is that the symptoms of diabetes, which are associated with having too high or too low blood sugar can be mistaken as signs of driving under the influence (DUI).

-If you are diabetic and have been mistakenly arrested for driving under the influence, you'll want to consult with an Orange County DUI lawyer immediately.
+If you're diabetic and have been mistakenly arrested for DUI, you'll want to consult with an Orange County DUI lawyer immediately.
 There are measures you can take with the assistance of an attorney to contest your DUI charges.

-To learn more about possible defenses, contact the Law Offices of Virginia L. Landry now and set up an initial consultation.
+Contact the Law Offices of Virginia L. Landry for a free initial consultation.